ay0408/Joint-PnF/README.md

 The procedure to generate simulation data for our experiments can be found in SimulationData folder.

-In RunTime folder, we provide supplemental results for the cases where $K=1$, $5$, and $7$, in addition to the results when $K = 3$ shown in the paper.
+In RunTime folder, we provide supplemental results for the cases where $K=1$, $5$, and $7$, in addition to the results for $K = 3$ shown in the paper.
 These results indicate that our method becomes more desirable than the normal exponential mechanism as $K$ increases.
 Furthermore, we provide the results on computing our pseudo-SHD scores for $\chi^2$-statistics and TDT statistics and demonstrate their efficiency.

 Coupled with the results on accuracy and rank error, our Joint Permute-and-Flip can be advisable for publishing the top $K$ significant SNPs in large-scale genomic statistical analysis.